-Did you live through something dramatic?
-A crisis you faced, a danger you overcame, the complete upheaval of your circumstances?
+Did you live through something dramatic, such as a crisis, a danger you overcame, or the complete upheaval of your circumstances?

 Maybe you lived through a natural disaster, made your way home after being lost in the woods, or moved from one country to another?

-For instance, did you grow up very poor, or as the child of a celebrity?
-On a boat rather than in a house, or as part of a family that never stayed long in one place because of your parents’ work or other circumstances?
+For instance, did you grow up very poor or as the child of a celebrity?
+Did you live on a boat rather than in a house or as part of a family that never stayed long in one place because of your parents' work or other circumstances?

 Approach #2: Brainstorming for Each Prompt

-If you don’t have an unusual life experience or a story that you absolutely know needs to get told, don’t worry!
-Some of the very best personal essays are about much more mundane, everyday, and small situations that people face.
-In fact, it’s better to air on the side of small and insightful if you don’t have a really dramatic and unusual big thing to write about.
+If you don't have an unusual life experience or a story that you absolutely know needs to be told, don't worry!
+Some of the very best personal essays are about much more mundane situations that people face.
+In fact, it's better to err on the side of small and insightful if you don't have a really dramatic and unusual experience to write about.

 Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

 For example, my family came to the U.S. as refugees from Russia.
-By the time I went to college, I had lived in 5 different countries and had gone to 9 different schools.
-This wasn’t a traumatic experience, but it certainly did shape me as a person, and I wrote about it for my graduate school application essay.
+By the time I went to college, I had lived in five different countries and had gone to nine different schools.
+This wasn't a traumatic experience, but it certainly did shape me as a person, and I wrote about it for my graduate school application essay.

 Identity.
 Are you a member of an interesting subculture (keep in mind that violent or illegal subcultures are probably best left off your college application)?
 Do you strongly identify with your ethnic or national heritage?
 Are you a committed fan of something that someone like you would be expected to dislike?